lbrclbrc/my_coin/whitepaper_draft.md

 2. **Stonewall and refuse to admit “I am an intermediary”, only admit “this money is under my name”**
    - The protocol + usage terms can only specify **civil** liabilities, not criminal sentences;
    - If they refuse to admit being an intermediary, they may argue in criminal court that this is “unexplained income” rather than a structured laundering operation (the exact classification is up to the court);
-   - The cost is: within their pre-agreed “liability cap”, they must承担 civil refund liability for the stolen funds — even if they actually only kept a small commission.
+   - The cost is: within their pre-agreed “liability cap”, they must undertake civil refund liability for the stolen funds — even if they actually only kept a small commission.

 So for an intermediary who has been caught, it is not as simple as “they will definitely name the next layer”.
 In many legal environments: